Blackout risk remains high

 The problem: intervention begets intervention.
 The uptake of intermittent wind and solar penetration has been driven by subsidies without due consideration for the need to maintain affordability and reliability.

 A decade of managing climate risk without having a national climate and energy policy has resulted in a patchwork of political interventions that have impeded crucial investment and gradually degraded the capacity of the machine until its ability to cope with contingencies – from fires to heatwaves – was compromised.

 The subsidies have sent the wrong 'market signals', perversely resulting in underinvestment in affordable, dispatchable power, driving power companies to close reliable coal power stations such as Northern in South Australia and Hazelwood in Victoria and caused increased price volatility, driving price increases well above CPI.

 Warren notes that the incentivisation of unreliable forms of power continues.

 On Tuesday EnergyAustralia chief executive Cath Tanna suggested renewable investment should be paused until enough new firming generation could be installed to support it and demand was better managed.

 This hasn’t deterred the Victorian government, which has committed to 50 per cent renewables by 2030.
 The target is creating similar commercial risks for new firm capacity.
 As in South Australia, increasing renewables can be expected to eventually take out some of the remaining coal-fired power stations.

-Renewables advocates like to talk about how cheap wind and solar is.
-But they need to use ‘creative accounting’ to do so, externalising the cost of intermittency.
+Renewables advocates like to talk about how cheap wind and solar are.
+But they need to use 'creative accounting' to do so, externalising the cost of intermittency.